Valtik Studios

 --http-put-response-hop-limit 1

 This means the response can only travel one network hop.
-Container-based applications running in Docker on EC2 have this as a common exposure — by default a container can reach IMDS but with the default hop limit of 1, it may fail depending on networking mode.
-Setting hop-limit to 1 explicitly ensures containers cannot reach IMDS unless they use host networking.
+Container-based applications running in Docker on EC2 have this as a common exposure.
+By default a container can reach IMDS but with the default hop limit of 1, it may fail depending on networking mode.
+Setting hop-limit to 1 explicitly ensures containers can't reach IMDS unless they use host networking.

 ECS tasks and Fargate.
 Have their own metadata service at 169.254.170.2/v2/credentials.
 Different endpoint, same class of attacks.
 Same restriction patterns apply via ECS-level task-role metadata configuration.